npendery/jhu_software_concepts/module_2/README.md

 In order to collect the appropriate data, I used a combination of tag, class, and string identifiers to select which values I needed.
 I believe that long functions are hard to debug and read, so I chose to create many descriptive protected functions that are called within the public functions.
 This helps explain the process in a more readable way.

 The trickiest part of parsing the html was delineating which table rows are for which entries.
-Since entries arent a set amount of rows and do not have classes that are descriptive, I had to use certain methods of finding specific indications of what each row is in relation to an entry.
+Since entries aren't a set amount of rows and do not have classes that are descriptive, I had to use certain methods of finding specific indications of what each row is in relation to an entry.
 Sometimes there were two rows, sometimes there were three, sometimes there were rows that weren't part of any entry, so parsing that out was important to ensure all entry data is collected together.

+#### TO DO
+- Parse dates and return datetimes instead

 ### Known Bugs
 None